fredpope/tandas/README.md

 ```

 After the installer finishes (it installs Beads, copies `td`, and runs
-`td init`/`td quickstart`), you can continue working in the project with the
+`td init`/`td quickstart`), you can start using `td` right away.
+If you prefer
-commands below:
+to set things up manually instead, follow the steps below:

 ```bash
 # Clone the repository